nathanleclaire/blog/source/_posts/2014-02-08-the-number-one-dev-killer.markdown

 }
 ```

 Before I started to say to myself: "Nate, are you being reasonable or are you just being cheap?
 And why are you doing this instead of working on other, more low-hanging fruit to make your blog and side-projects more successful?
-[Check For Broken Links](http://github.com/nathanleclaire/checkforbrokenlinks) *still* hasn't ever been deployed!".
+[Check For Broken Links](http://github.com/nathanleclaire/checkforbrokenlinks) *still* hasn't ever been deployed!"<sup id="foot1return"><a href="#foot1">1</a></sup>.
 Though the Check For Broken Links comment was a low blow, I knew I was right.

+# Enlightenment

-So I bit the bullet and used Mailchimp instead.
+So I bit the bullet and used MailChimp instead.
 You can see the results of my "labor" in the left sidebar of my blog, and I'm actually ecstatic I decided to go with them instead of writing my own mail management system.

 Why?
-Because all of the time I saved by going the Mailchimp route, instead of creating something original but inferior, allowed me to spend more time doing other, more valuable things.
+Because all of the time I saved by going the MailChimp route, instead of creating something original but inferior, allowed me to spend more time doing other, more valuable things.
 For that matter, the influx of reader emails that I was anticipating and hoping for hasn't really materialized, and at the time of writing I have all of two people on my mailing list :D (myself and my girlfriend- though I'm working on improving this).
 I'm glad to have one less (giant) thing on my todo list, and I don't feel like a failure since I didn't waste a bunch of time on something that isn't paying dividends right away (though I think it will in the future).
 And I get all of the niceness, including analytics and a crazy awesome Web UI, for the small price of a MailChimp logo on my signup form.
 Sign me up!

 Coming back to the Freddie the Chimp vs. Hermes comparison- Why use an untrusted brand / sketchy open source product when you can use a battle-hardened old friend?